notfakeroger/BootstrapProjects/Project 1/readme.md

-## Simple Project that I made using HTML and Bootstrap!
+## Simple Project

+I'm studying bootstrap and I did a project using what I learned.